Dividend Tax for Higher-Rate Taxpayers 2026/27

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

-Dividends are treated as the top slice of income.
-Your salary, rental income, and other non-dividend income fills the Personal Allowance (£12,570) and the basic-rate band first.
-Dividends then sit on top of that.
+Dividends sit at the top of the income stack.
+Your salary, rental income and other non-dividend income fills the Personal Allowance (£12,570) and the basic-rate band first.
+Dividends land on top.

-If your salary alone already exceeds the basic-rate limit of £50,270, then any taxable dividends above the £500 allowance will immediately fall into the higher-rate band and be taxed at 35.75%.
-You don't need to have a very large dividend to face the higher rate — a salary above £50,270 is enough to push all dividends into the higher band.
+If your salary already exceeds £50,270, all taxable dividends above the £500 allowance immediately fall into the higher-rate band at 33.75%.
+You don't need a large dividend to face the higher rate.
+A salary above £50,270 is enough.

 | Band | Total income range | Dividend rate |